dkiang/story-project/story.md

   - Flaws: He takes impossible risks to help those in need
   - Goal: He is obsessed with balancing the scales between those who have and those who have not
 - **Supporting Characters:**
-  - Character 1: Arthur, Security Guard #1, a young idealistic Javert-type character who despises thoeves, even those stealing from the rich and giving to the poor.
+  - Character 1: Arthur, Security Guard #1, a young idealistic Javert-type character who despises thieves, even those stealing from the rich and giving to the poor.
   - Character 2: Harold, an older, seasoned character who has seen it all, and knows that a mall without Florian is a worse mall.

 - **Story Spine (beginning):**